-In the case of Allianz Total Return Asian Equity Fund where the investment objective is to achieve an equal or broadly equal mix of income and capital growth, with effect from 1 February 2007 all or part of the Annual Management Charge may be charged against capital instead of against income.
+In the case of Allianz Total Return Asian Equity Fund and Allianz Global Multi Sector Credit where the investment objective is to achieve an equal or broadly equal mix of income and capital growth, all or part of the Annual Management Charge may be charged against capital instead of against income.
 This has been agreed with the Depositary.